The left end of Can Torxa. The large dihedral beh...

 Head Northeast out of Margalef on the T713 for about 1.5 Km.
 Turn right onto a paved road signed for "Embassement", passing under large power lines.
 Follow the paved road down the hill a short ways to some small cobblestone towers.
 Park at the lot on the right, below the towers, or continue between the towers along the road to various parking spaces along the road.
 The Torxa cliff begins ~300yds past the parking lot, on the left (North) side of the road, just after a sweeping left turn in the paved road.

-3 Total Routes
+7 Total Climbing Routes

-Browse More Classics in Can Torxa
+Browse More Rock Climbing Classics in Can Torxa

 Featured Route For Can Torxa